 Liza the FX-Fairy

-Zoltán loves Finnish Western music which he plays constantly in the apartment.
-It’s a whimsical story that may feel like a fairy-tale, but the sweetness is more than balanced by the violence and blood on display.
+Zoltán loves Finnish Western music, which he constantly plays in the apartment.
+It’s a whimsical story that may feel like a fairy tale, but the sweetness is more than balanced by the violence and blood on display.
 It’s much darker than other works that it has been compared to, and the similarities to those are merely superficial.
 The latter word might be the label that many spectators would stick to this work as well.
 The cinematography boasts an interesting colour palette that doesn’t rely on pastels alone.
-When it comes to the digital effects which there are plenty of, there are some that just don’t work.
+When it comes to digital effects, which there are plenty of, there are some that just don’t work.
 That was my main problem with the film when I saw it the first time.

 The director is clearly fascinated by Japanese culture.
 The film is based on a play (Liselotte és a május) that doesn’t contain the Japanese elements of the film.
 He also made numerous commercials in Japan.
 The film is highly entertaining and won a slew of awards in fantasy festivals.
-The reviews were mixed where some felt that the director wasn’t as clever as he seemed to think.
+The reviews were mixed, where some felt that the director wasn’t as clever as he seemed to think.
 It would be easy to list several directors where that is a greater sin, and the virtues clearly outweigh the faults of the film.
-Three years later Balsani and Mészaros reunited in the latter’s second film, X-The eXploited, An attempt at a crime thriller that was undistinguished, to say the least.
+Three years later, Balsai and Mészaros reunited in the latter’s second film, X-The eXploited, An attempt at a crime thriller that was undistinguished, to say the least.

 The film is available at Eastern European Movies.